-Theater Review: Ann
+Theater Review: ANN

 Wickedly funny tribute to the Texas maverick by Holland Taylor

+The solo show is split into two well-defined parts, the first opening with an imaginary commencement speech.
+Taylor commands the podium as Richards, transforming the audience into newly minted college grads.
+She cracks good-natured jokes and doles out advice while recounting her improbable journey from 1950s housewife to political power player.
 During the second act, we’re in Richards’ gubernatorial office.
-We witness the governor at her desk, skillfully multitasking through a head-spinning sequence of phone calls, lassoing the powerful men of the world (e.g., Bill Clinton) to join forces, while pondering the fate of a condemned prisoner, juggling myriad duties, scolding goldbricks and patching up her kids’ sibling rivalries.
+We witness the governor at her desk, skillfully multitasking through a head-spinning sequence of phone calls.
+She lassoes the powerful men of the world (e.g., Bill Clinton) to join forces, while pondering the fate of a condemned prisoner.
+As she juggles those myriad duties, she scolds goldbricks and patches up her kids’ sibling rivalries.
 It’s a whirlwind of activity—and all second nature.

-You probably recall Taylor as the sharp-tongued grande dame Peggy Peabody, the mother of Helena (Rachel Shelley) in Showtime’s “The L Word”.
+You probably recall Taylor as the sharp-tongued grande dame Peggy Peabody, the mother of Helena (Rachel Shelley) in Showtime’s The L Word.
 During her tenure on that series, in 2007, Taylor broke ground on this project, a two-act play about Richards’ life and career.
 (Richards passed away from cancer the previous year.)
-The play’s text, which Taylor meticulously researched and wrote, is amalgamated from sources including personal anecdotes told by Richards’ family, friends, colleagues and staff.
+The play’s text, which Taylor meticulously researched and wrote, is amalgamated from various sources, including personal anecdotes told by Richards’ family, friends, colleagues and staff.